Stephanie "Vee" Van Fossen, LPC-S, CST

 Hi, I'm Vee (she/her)

-I bring myself, as a human, to our work together, alongside my years of experience and education.
+Alongside my years of experience and education, I bring myself, as a human, to our work together.
 While I am continuously reading, researching, and learning up to date information that gets applied in our sessions, I am not a textbook, or a psychoanalytical robot.
 Our relationship is a therapeutic tool in and of itself, and I invite candor, humor, and genuine connection.

 Fun fact: Studies have shown that swearing can actually reduce stress and increase pain tolerance!